abdhurrahmanashfar/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 4
 This script performs a grid-search to tune the hyperparameters of five machine-learning models as provided by SKLearn.
 Specifically, LinearRegression, SGDRegressor, DecisionTreeRegressor, GradientBoostingRegressor and RandomForestRegressor.
 It also compares all five models to each other and determines the best one.

+## Milestone 5
+This script functions similiarly to the regression version, but this time the machine learning task is to predict the 'Category' of the AirBnB.